How can you become a citizen of New Zealand?

 The Citizenship ceremony

-If your application for citizenship is successful, you will need to attend a citizenship ceremony and take an oath or affirmation in English, at the ceremony you will get your certificate of citizenship.
+If your citizenship application is successful, you will be invited to attend a citizenship ceremony and take an oath or affirmation in English.
+At the end of the ceremony, you will receive your certificate of New Zealand citizenship.

 Getting a New Zealand passport